Fruit and Vegetable packing

 7. Sarron, E., Gadonna-Widehem, P., & Aussenac, T. (2021).
 Ozone treatments for preserving fresh vegetables quality: A critical review.
 Foods, 10(3), 605. https://doi.org/10.3390/foods10030605

 8. Lineback, C. B., Nkemngong, C. A., Wu, S. T., Li, X., Teska, P. J., & Oliver, H. F. (2018).
-Hydrogen peroxide and sodium hypochlorite disinfectants are more effective against Staphylococcus aureus and pseudomonas aeruginosa biofilms than quaternary ammonium compounds.
+Hydrogen peroxide and sodium hypochlorite disinfectants are more effective against Staphylococcus aureus and Pseudomonas aeruginosa biofilms than quaternary ammonium compounds.
 Antimicrobial Resistance & Infection Control, 7(1). https://doi.org/10.1186/s13756-018-0447-5

 9. Peracetic acid technical report.
 (2000, November 3). https://www.ams.usda.gov/sites/default/files/media/Peracetic%20Acid%20Technical%2 0Report%20Handling.pdf